 The share of Argentina in lithium processing is sourced from the estimates in IRENA (2023) “Geopolitics of energy transition: Critical minerals”.

-The unit price for a battery pack is based on the estimated price in US dollar per kilowatt hour, by Statista “Lithium-ion battery price worldwide from 2013 to 2022”.
+The unit price for a battery pack is based on the estimated price in United States dollar per kilowatt hour, by Statista “Lithium-ion battery price worldwide from 2013 to 2022”.

-Although it is not among the top three destination of the top exporters in the world of lithium-ion battery materials, thus, these trade flows are not shown in Figure 1.
+Although it is not among the top three destinations of the top exporters in the world of lithium-ion battery materials, thus, these trade flows are not shown in Figure 1.

 UNCTAD calculations based on data from S&P Global Market Intelligence.